 Advanced and expert skiers will be impressed not only by the stupendous views but by the variety of terrain on offer here.
 There are plenty of steeps, chutes and gladed runs that will keep seasoned skiers and boarders seriously satisfied – especially in the Back Bowl area.
 We particularly liked the runs to the left of the Paradise chair.
 In 2020 the resort added an additional 480 acres of terrain in the west bowl and ugraded the Summit Chair which accesses the area.
 It has plenty of steep runs, powder and gladed trees.

 Larch Mountain has some really fun terrain, including the gladed runs off to the right.
 Kids and adult kids will love Rock Garden, which has tons of of natural jumps and whoop-ti-doos.

 The lifts at Lake Louise are generally fast (the old 3-seater Paradise chair being the exception) and positioned to provide access to all sorts of terrain quickly.

 Due to its popularity and proximity to Calgary, Lake Louise can get crowded, particularly on weekends and powder days.
 The resort gets 179in/4.5m average snowfall per year, which isn’t a huge amount, but cold temperatures ensures it stays light and dry.
 Lake Louise can get quite icy.

-Lake Louise is fantastic for families, although unfortunately it lacks on-slope accommodation.
-However the facilities at the base area include day care, lockers, rentals and shopping, while the beginner area is ideally located right near the main Base Area lodge and the bottom of the gondola.
+Lake Louise is fantastic for families, although unfortunately it lacks on-mountain accommodation.
+However, the facilities at the base area include lockers, rentals and shopping, while the beginner area is ideally located right near the main Base Area lodge and the bottom of the gondola.
 This means that if parents need to meet up with their kids throughout the day, it won’t be too much of a hassle.
 The resort does offer a fantastic day day program for kids aged from infant to 6 years.Search Hotels